-Most surgery is done under general anaethetic, likely involving a hospital stay.
-Anaesthetic can be quite hard on the body so patients may well feel groggy after waking, but these effects are temporary.
+Most surgery is done under general anaesthetic and will likely involve a hospital stay.
+You may feel groggy after waking, but these effects are temporary.

-There can sometimes be a long wait for surgery - several weeks is not uncommon.
-There may be a few reasons for a delay: your medical team may have to wait for test results, or for the surgeon or operating theatre to be free.
-It can be a very difficult time for patients and their families.
-We have information available here about staying positive and coping with the stress that elements of your treatment may cause.
+There can sometimes be a fairly long wait for surgery - several weeks is not uncommon.
+Reasons for this can include your medical team waiting for test results, or for the surgeon or operating theatre to be available.

-You will meet with the surgical team and this is a good chance to ask lots of questions about your operation.
-Surgery is a common part of a treatment programme, so your medical team (which will now include an aesthetist and a specialist surgical nurse) can explain what they hope to achieve and how it should help.
-Check out the document below for ideas of questions that may be useful to you:
+You will meet with the surgical team, and this is a good chance to ask lots of questions about your operation.
+Your medical team (which will include an anaesthetist and a specialist surgical nurse) can explain what they will do and how it should help.

 If you are going under general anaesthetic, you will be required to not eat or drink for a period of time before the surgery.
-This may vary, but you can expect to not eat for 6 hours before, or drink for 2 hours before.
+Your medical team will let you know this in advance.

 The exact surgery you undergo will depend on the type, stage and aggressiveness of your cancer.
 Your health and general fitness will be taken into consideration as these may affect which surgeries are available to you.